-The basic function of the Mbox Designer software is to control dynamic media - such as movie clips, still images and 3D objects - during a stage show or other performance.
-The resulting visual imagery is output to a display device such as a projector, LED wall, plasma screen or low-res LED lighting fixture.
-Built-in features allow the media to be manipulated "on the fly" so that changes can be made during the actual performance and immediately projected.
-This eliminates the need to modify media clips in advance, which can take considerable time to be re-rendered.
-Mbox Designer is like a combination of After Effects, Photoshop, Maya, and Final Cut Pro which can be used in real-time to project custom imagery.
+The basic function of Mbox is to control dynamic media - such as movie clips, still images and 3D objects - during a stage show or other performance.
+The resulting visual imagery is output to a display device such as a projector, LED wall, plasma screen or LED lighting fixture.
+Built-in features allow the media to be manipulated "on the fly" so that changes can be made during the actual performance and immediately seen on stage.
+This eliminates the need to modify media clips in advance, which can take considerable time.
+Mbox is like a combination of After Effects, Photoshop, Maya, and Final Cut Pro which can be used in real-time to project custom imagery.